Rigidity of Kobayashi isometries of a class of 2-dimensional Lempert manifolds: Introduction

 \subsection{Motivation and Results}

-In the theory of invariant distances and metrics it is an important problem to know, for which complex manifolds the isometry map with respect to their holomorphically invariant distances/metrics, is holomorphic.
-Trivial example of the unit disc shows that the isometry map from the unit disc to itself with respect to the (Poincaré)invariant metric is indeed (anti)holomorphic whereas on the bidisc we can find an isometry map from the bidisc to itself with respect to Kobayashi metric which is not (anti)holomorphic.
+In the theory of invariant distances and metrics it is an important problem to know, for which complex manifolds an isometry map with respect to their holomorphically invariant distances/metrics, is holomorphic.
+A simple example of the unit disc shows that every isometry map from the unit disc to itself with respect to the (Poincaré) invariant distance is a holomorphic automorphism of the unit disc or its conjugate, which is indeed (anti)holomorphic (\cite{Jar-Pfl 2013} Proposition 1.1.20).
+In the case of the bidisc we can find an isometry map from the bidisc to itself with respect to the Kobayashi distance which is not (anti)holomorphic (e.g. $\DD^2\ni(z,w)\mapsto(z,\co{w})$).

-The problem of (anti)holomorphic rigidity of the isometry map between complex manifolds is widely studied.
+The problem of (anti)holomorphic rigidity of the isometry map between complex manifolds has been widely studied.
 It was first considered in \cite{Kuc-Ray 1988} for the product of $n$-unit Hilbert balls over the Carathéodory metric and subsequently in \cite{Zwo 1993, Zwo 1995} for the Cartesian product of the unit Euclidean ball with respect to the Carathéodory metric or distance.

-In the case of the Kobayashi metric in \cite{Gau-Ses 2013}, the (anti)holomorphicity of the Kobayashi isometry was proved between strongly convex bounded domains of class $\cC^3$ in complex Euclidean space.
-Additionally, the following conjecture was formulated, which remains open to our knowledge (see also \cite{Mah 2012, Bas 2022, Kim-Seo 2022, Bas-Cor 2025}).
+In the case of the Kobayashi distance in \cite{Gau-Ses 2013}, the (anti)holomorphicity of Kobayashi distance isometries were proved between strongly convex bounded domains of class $\cC^3$ in complex Euclidean space.
+Additionally, in \cite{Gau-Ses 2017}, the following conjecture was formulated, which remains open to our knowledge (see also \cite{Mah 2012, Bas 2022, Kim-Seo 2022, Bas-Cor 2025}).
 Although not explicitly formulated in the conjecture, one should consider $M ,M'$ to be equidimensional. \begin{conjecture} Let $M$ and $M'$ be Kobayashi hyperbolic complex manifolds.
-Let $f:(M,K_M)\to (M',K_{M'})$ be a Kobayashi isometry.
+Let $f:(M,K_M)\to (M',K_{M'})$ be a Kobayashi distance isometry.
 If $M$ and $M'$ are not biholomorphic to a product of complex manifolds, then $f$ is holomorphic or antiholomorphic. \end{conjecture}

-The most comprehensive result concerning the Kobayashi metric in complex Euclidean bounded domains was established by Edigarian \cite{Edi 2019}, inspired by \cite{Ant 2017}, who proved that the Kobayashi isometry between bounded strictly convex domains are (anti)holomorphic.
-Recent works \cite{Cha-Zwo 2024,Edi 2024}, proved the (anti)holomorphicity of Kobayashi isometry for the domain diamond and the symmetrized bidisc.
+The most comprehensive result concerning the Kobayashi distance in complex Euclidean bounded domains was established by Edigarian \cite{Edi 2019}, inspired by \cite{Ant 2017}, who proved that the Kobayashi distance isometries between bounded strictly convex domains are (anti)holomorphic.
+Recent works \cite{Cha-Zwo 2024,Edi 2024} proved the (anti)holomorphicity of Kobayashi metric isometry for the domain diamond and the symmetrized bidisc.
 The domain diamond is not strictly convex, and the symmetrized bidisc is not biholomorphic to a convex domain.